Ramon Foster

 Ramon Sentel Foster (born January 7, 1986), nicknamed "the Big Ragu", is an American former professional football player who was a guard for 11 seasons with the Pittsburgh Steelers of the National Football League (NFL).
 He is the brother of former Rams offensive lineman Renardo Foster.
 He played college football for the Tennessee Volunteers where he played in a career total of 44 games and also earned All-SEC honors as a freshman and a junior.
-Foster is a member of Kappa Alpha Psi fraternity.

 Early life

 Foster started for all four years, both on offense and defense, at Ripley High School in Ripley, Tennessee and handled some placekicking and kickoff duties.
 In addition, he was a three-year starter on the school's basketball team and competed in track and field, achieving a career-best shot put of 45–11.

 Professional career

 Pre-draft

 Coming out of Tennessee in 2009, Foster attended the NFL Combine and participated at Tennessee's annual Pro Day.
 He was projected by many analysts to be drafted from anywhere from the sixth to seventh round or a priority undrafted free agent.
 He was rated as the 23rd best offensive tackle in the draft out of the 183 available by NFLDraftScout.com.